-Total revenue recognized under long-term contracts over time was 21% and 18% of total revenues for the three months ended September 30, 2018 and 2017, respectively.
+Total revenue recognized under long-term contracts over time was 24% and 22% of total revenues for the three and six months ended December 31, 2018, respectively.
+Total revenue recognized under long-term contracts over time was 24% and 21% of total revenues for the three and six months ended December 31, 2017, respectively.

-The Company does not provide its customers with rights of product return other than those related to assurance warranty provisions that permit repair or replacement of defective goods over a period of 12 months.
+The Company generally does not provide its customers with rights of product return other than those related to assurance warranty provisions that permit repair or replacement of defective goods over a period of 12-36 months.
 The Company accrues for anticipated warranty costs upon product shipment.
 The Company does not consider activities related to such assurance warranties, if any, to be a separate performance obligation.
 The Company does offer separately priced extended warranties which generally range from 12 to 36 months that are treated as separate performance obligations.
 The transaction price allocated to extended warranties is recognized over time in proportion to the costs expected to be incurred in satisfying the obligations under the contract.